Skip to main content

 storage:

-# The supported catalog storage types are: S3 or azure.
+# The supported catalog storage types are: S3, azure and GCS.
 For S3-compatible storage use S3.

 service: